-- (a) Verify that the offender is required to provide a sample pursuant to 74 O.S. § 150.27a. - (b) Verify that a biological sample has not been previously collected from the offender by querying the CODIS database.
-There is no need to obtain a biological sample if one has been previously obtained (22 O.S. § 210). - (c) Use the designated collection kit provided by the OSBI to perform the collection and take steps to avoid cross contamination. - (d) Forward the collection kit to OSBI within 10 days of collection (OAC 375:30-3-3).
+- (a) Verify that the offender is required to provide a sample pursuant to 22 O.S. § 210 or 22 O.S. § 991a. - (b) If the sample is being collected following a conviction, verify that a biological sample is not already on file in the CODIS database.
+There is no need to obtain a biological sample if one is already on file (22 O.S. § 991a). - (c) Use the designated collection kit provided by the Oklahoma State Bureau of Investigation (OSBI) to perform the collection and take steps to avoid cross contamination.